trilinos/Trilinos/cmake/tribits/doc/developers_guide/UtilsMacroFunctionDoc.rst

  "Final UnitTests Result: PASSED"

 is printed.
-Otherwise, the overall tets program is determined to have failed, the string::
+Otherwise, the overall test program is determined to have failed, the string::

  "Final UnitTests Result: FAILED"

-is printed and ``MESSAGE(SEND_ERROR "FAIL")`` is called.
+is printed, and ``MESSAGE(SEND_ERROR "FAIL")`` is called.

-The reason that we require passing in the expected number of passed tests is an an extra precaution to make sure that important unit tests are not left out.
-CMake is a loosely typed language and it pays to be a little paranoid.
+The reason that we require passing in the expected number of passed tests is as an extra precaution to make sure that important unit tests are not left out.
+CMake is a very loosely typed language and it pays to be a little paranoid.